Readless

 Are AI news aggregators better than RSS readers?

-Not always.
 AI news aggregators are often better for faster catch-up and lighter setup.
-RSS readers are usually better for source control, foldering, and power-user workflows.
-Many advanced readers use both: an RSS tool for collection and an AI layer for prioritization.
+RSS readers like Feedly and Inoreader are better for source control, foldering, and power-user workflows.
+Many advanced readers use both: an RSS tool for source collection and an AI layer for prioritization and summarization.

 Related Reads